 The course is taught by Claire Thomas.
 Claire has been teaching yoga for over ten years and has a particular interest in the field of yoga for mental health.
 Having experienced stress, anxiety and depression at various stages in her life Claire is passionate about helping others learn ways of making life more manageable and joyful through yoga.

 What next?
 At the end of this course students are encouraged to join either the Yoga Basics Course or a Beginners Level class.
-We also run Meditation Courses if you wish to explore meditation in more depth.
 Don’t feel ready?
 You’re welcome to attend the course again if you would like to.